 One of my favourite books of the year, London: A Travel Guide Through Time by Matthew Green takes you on a journey back through the history of London.
 It’s based on snapshots of six of the most important eras in the city’s history – medieval, the plague, Shakespearean, 18th century, Victorian and post-Second World War.
 Through the chapters you travel through time to the same streets in each different period to see how the city and its characters have changed.

 On a similar vein, Literary London by Eloise Millar is another tour of London‘s history, but this time with a literary theme.
 It’s one of those books you dip into rather than reading from cover-to-cover in one go as it’s quite heavy on the details.
 But if you love to read then it’s a fascinating tour through how London has inspired authors through the ages – from Chaucer and Shakespeare to Byron and Shelley and right up to Agatha Christie and Dylan Thomas.

-Another Africa-themed novel, Leopard at the Door by Jennifer McVeigh takes you back to 1950s Kenya.
-It’s the story of 18-year-old Rachel who returns home to Kenya after six years at school in England to find the country she loves has changed and her widowed father has moved his cold new girlfriend in.
-It’s set in the last days of empire in Kenya, where colonialism was dying and the white landowners were starting to see resistance from the local people – most extremely from the Mau Mau rebels.
+Another African novel, Jennifer McVeigh’s Leopard at the Door takes you back to 1950s Kenya.
+It’s the story of 18-year-old Rachel who returns home to Kenya after six years at school in England to find the country she loves has changed and her widowed father has a cold new girlfriend.
+It’s set in the last days of empire in Kenya, when colonialism is dying and white landowners start to see resistance from the local people – most extremely the Mau Mau rebels.

 Depressed, insomniac police officer Sime Mackenzie investigates the murder of a rich local businessman, with the island’s 100 residents as the only possible suspects.
 But it also weaves in the story of Sime’s ancestors who moved to Canada from the Outer Hebrides after being thrown out of their homes in land clearance.
 Their tough journey ended up with being quarantined on neighbouring Grosse Île – bringing the modern and historic stories together.

 But when it turns out that Alice, whose room they’ve taken over, died in the pool there last summer, Jem can’t stop herself digging into what happened.
 She ends up teaming up with a local mystery author to investigate Alice’s death, even though it unearths plenty of secrets about her housemates, and even her husband.
 It’s an easy read that will keep you guessing – and dreaming of an alternative life of Manhattan weekdays and beach weekends.